George Washington on Glass

 George Washington by Foeiqua at the New Britain Museum of American Art

 Pirated DVDs may plague the film industry today, but according to the label at the Masonic Lodge, Stuart had to go to battle to keep the Chinese from reproducing his portraits of Washington.
 Stuart asked collectors of his portraits to sign an agreement stating that only he had the right to reproduce the image.
-He also complained to the Circuit Court of the Eastern District of the United States in an attempt to halt forgeries for sale.
+He also complained to the Circuit Court for the Eastern District of the United States in an attempt to halt forgeries for sale.

-A good reference book on the topic is Decorative Arts of the China Trade by Carl L. Crossman
+A good reference book on the topic is Decorative Arts of the China Trade by Carl L. Crossman.

-Leave a Reply
+Leave a comment